cloudfoundry-incubator/quarks-operator/docs/examples/extended-job/README.md

 ### exjob_output.yaml

-This creates a `Secret` with the STDOUT from the container.
+This creates a `Secret` from the /mnt/quarks/output.json file in the container volume mount /mnt/quarks.

 ### exjob_errand.yaml